 FRCC currently offers a one-year certificate program and a two-year Associate of Applied Sciences (AAS) degree.
 Fourteen students enrolled in the fall 2022 semester—nearly doubling enrollees from the previous year.
 FRCC plans to continue the growth trend this upcoming fall.
 The college also hopes to continue strengthening relationships with industry partners, through events like the APOMA conference, to help grow its program.

 APOMA brought nearly three dozen optics industry professionals to tour FRCC’s optics facility.
 “There were a handful of companies we’d spoken with over the last several months about equipment procurement.
 So they were excited to see what we had set up,” Dr. Meier explained.
 She said she also got to speak with employers about the specific skills, experience, and expertise they seek from new employees so she can incorporate it in her curriculum.
 “I want to understand their demand and what it is they want their employees to really know,” she said.

 Dr. Meier also established an Advisory Council with industry leaders drawn from the Colorado Photonics Industry Association (CPIA) who consult as she grows the program.
-She is also in the process of onboarding several new administrators and student support specialists.
+She is also in the process of onboarding several new instructors.
 With APOMA highlighting FRCC during its biennial conference, Dr. Meier says there’s no telling how fast the program can grow.
 “I can’t wait to see where we are in five years,” she said.

 You’ll find a full recap of the APOMA Colorado Tech Workshop here.